 A path’s elevation gain and loss, exposure to elements, steepness and the natural obstacles a hiker encounters along the way (boulder field, six creek crossings, etc.) figure prominently in the hike difficulty equation, too.
 High or low temperatures climatic conditions also influence a hike’s difficulty rating.

 During my many years as the Los Angeles Times hiking columnist, I’ve rated hikes with a modified easy-moderate-difficult system.
-My hike rating in brief is:

 Easy Less than 5 miles with an elevation gain of less than 700 to 800 feet.
 An easy day hike is suitable for beginners and children.

 Moderate 5 to 10 miles with less than 2,000 feet of elevation gain.
 You should be reasonably fit for these.